Masonic Ego - Positive Or Negative ?

 The second conclusion is that we have allowed the

 quality of our membership to decline.
-There are so many reasons for this
+There are so many reasons for

 development that I shall not attempt to address them here.